Actias isis

-Actias isis is a moth of the family Saturniidae first described by Léon Sonthonnax in 1899.
+The Sulawesi moon moth or Isis moon moth (Actias isis) is a moth of the family Saturniidae first described by Léon Sonthonnax in 1899.

 Range

 It is found only on the Indonesian island of Sulawesi.

 Life cycle

 Egg

-Eggs are brown/grey, with a fine mottled pattern, ovate, approximately 2-3 millimetres long.
+The eggs of the moth are brown/grey, with a fine mottled pattern, ovate, approximately 2-3 millimetres long.
 The larvae emerge about 10–14 days after being deposited by the female (at typical indoor room temperature).

 Larva

-Larvae have five instars (molts/stages).
+The moth's larvae have five instars (molts/stages).
 The first instar is orange/brown, with a black band around the middle segments.
 The width of the dark band is variable.
 The larva has a dark brown head capsule.
 The larva changes to green at the start of the second instar, developing red/orange tubercles toward the end of the second instar.
 By the fourth instar, the tubercles become black and spiny.
 Later instars also develop white dot patterning.
 The larva can reach a maximum length of approximately 9-10 centimetres, and mass of 15 grams.